abhinav042/COMP3322/README.md

 # COMP3322
-a repo for COMP3322 : Modern Technologies on World Wide Web
+A repo for labs, assignments, and projects for COMP3322 : Modern Technologies on World Wide Web